mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 concerns were producing toxic atmospheric taints, which threatened the lives of its inhabitants.
-In addition, careless development projects had done a great deal of damage to the world’s surface by speeding up the erosion of delicate coastal land masses.
-Martin could not stomach having such a collapse occur right on Capital’s doorstep.
+In addition, careless development projects had done a great deal of damage to the world's surface by speeding up the erosion of delicate coastal land masses.
+Martin could not stomach having such a collapse occur right on [[Capital]]'s doorstep.
 He initiated a deindustrialization and emigration program that sought to reverse the seemingly inevitable disaster and relocate millions of its most endangered